Sandi: A System for Accountability

 \section{Reporter Privacy}

-The construction in \autoref{sec:protocol} satisfies all of our security and privacy objectives (\autoref{subsec:security_privact_obj}), except reporter privacy.
-In this section, we discuss how to extend the construction to achieve this as well.
+The construction in \autoref{sec:protocol} satisfies all of our security and privacy objectives from \autoref{subsec:security_privact_obj} except reporter privacy.
+In this section, we discuss how to extend the construction to achieve reporter privacy.
 For simplicity, we assume that each receiver uses only a single address~$\handle_\recipientMarker$ for endorsed communication.
 In \autoref{subsec:extended_privacy_discussion} we explain how to generalize this to receivers using multiple addresses.

 Our reporter privacy objective can be stated as follows: